fuzzygroup/blog/_posts/2020-01-10-adding-explainability-to-machine-learning-routines-via-re-execution-of-labeling-functions.md

 {:.center}
 ![IMG_0928.jpeg](/blog/assets/IMG_0928.jpeg)

 I am spending much of my time these days in the world of machine learning and I'm finding that it is **profoundly interesting**.
-One of the most interesting aspects of machine learning, for me, is the black box nature of machine learning's output.
-What we typically learn whether from a tensor flow model that did image segmentation or a bert / roberta / albert model that did text processing is what the model thinks but not how it arrived at that result.
+One of the most interesting aspects of machine learning, for me, is the *black box* nature of machine learning's output.
+What we typically get from a machine learning model what the model thinks but not how it arrived at that result.
+And this lack of explainability is true for machine learning whether the underlying technology is Tensor Flow for image segmentation or Bert / Roberta / Albert for text processing.

-**Note**:  bert / roberta / alberta are machine learning tools that generate linguistically savvy models that understand English language content.
+**Note**:  Bert / Roberta / Albert are machine learning tools that generate linguistically savvy models that understand English language content.

 As a side note, given how hard it is for most people to understand why they think what they think, is the black box nature of machine learning actually all that surprising?